mmpacker/js-slot-machine/README.md

   * Display credits remaining (start with 100 - 1 credit will be used each time the player spins the reels).

-  * Display the numer of credits won on a spin (payouts for 3-in-a-row).
+  * Display the number of credits won on a spin (payouts for 3-in-a-row).

   * Button to spin the 'reels' and play the game.

-  * Reset button to reload the game to the intitial state.
+  * Reset button to reload the game to the initial state.

 * HOW TO PLAY:
   * This is a game of chance.